benstemon/dasanthera_novaseq/4_analysis/README.md

 #### pixy allpops
 We also obtained estimates of Dxy from all possible samples.
 This data set is redundant with pixy NCR, so at some point I should reconcile that.
 * See [`PIXY_allpops_1.CDS_NCR_popspecific.sh`](pixy/pixy_CDS_allpops/PIXY_allpops_1.CDS_NCR_popspecific.sh) for the bash script and [`popfile_allpops.NCR_popspecific.txt`](pixy/pixy_CDS_allpops/popfile_allpops.NCR_popspecific.txt) for the popfile.

+### pixy fullgenome
+#### fullspecies 10kb
+For this analysis, we estimated pi, dxy, and fst genome-wide for all cross-species comparisons.
+These were estimated in 10kb and 50kb stretches.
+Species were assigned to their taxonomic affinity. "dav118" was assigned to P. fruticosus.

+The goal of this analysis is to look for evidence of selection, namely, regions with low pi and high dxy/fst between different "morphs" (in this case, different pollination syndromes).